SFDO-Community-Sprints/DLRS-Documentation/docs/User Guide/scheduling_rollups_v2_21.md

 ## Full Calculation - Recalcuate Now or Schedule Recalculation
 _Both of these buttons work in all Calculation Modes (with the exception of "Realtime"), even if the rule is not active.
 To use either of these buttons with the "Realtime" Calculation Mode, the rule must already be activated._

-**Recalculate Now** - If you click this button, you will be able to run either a full recalculation or filter records to calculate upon using a SOQL query.
+**Recalculate Now** - If you click this button, you will be able to run either a full recalculation or filter parent records to calculate upon using a SOQL query.

 <img src="../assets/images/v2_21/dlrs_beta_v2_21_button_recalculate_now.png" width="50%" alt="DLRS Beta Recalculate Now button">